 “Each year his parents went to Jerusalem for the feast of Passover, and when he was twelve years old, they went up according to festival custom.
 After they had completed its days, as they were returning, the boy Jesus remained behind in Jerusalem, but his parents did not know it.
 Thinking that he was in the caravan, they journeyed for a day and looked for him among their relatives and acquaintances, but not finding him, they returned to Jerusalem to look for him.
 After three days they found him in the temple, sitting in the midst of the teachers, listening to them and asking them questions, and all who heard him were astounded at his understanding and his answers.
 When his parents saw him, they were astonished, and his mother said to him, ‘Son, why have you done this to us?
 Your father and I have been looking for you with great anxiety.’
 And he said to them, ‘Why were you looking for me?
 Did you not know that I must be in my Father’s house?’
 But they did not understand what he said to them.
 He went down with them and came to Nazareth, and was obedient to them; and his mother kept all these things in her heart.
 And Jesus advanced [in] wisdom and age and favor before God and man.”
 (Lk 2:41–52, NAB)

-If Jesus was the Son of God, why did he need to advance in wisdom?
+Jesus was the Son of God; why did he need to advance in wisdom?
 Wasn’t he wise already?
 Why did he have to obey Mary and Joseph?
-[Please check Philippians 2:5–9.
-This is a very important passage.]
+[Please check Phil 2:5–7.
+This is a very important passage in the Bible.]

-If Mary and Joseph searched for Jesus, are they not also searching for you, their child?
-How will you express your belief in their love and care for you?
+If Mary and Joseph searched for Jesus, would they not also search for your children if they are lost?
+How will you express your belief in God’s love and care for you and your family?

 As Jesus lived in obedience to Mother Mary, he advanced in wisdom and age and favour before God and man.
-How will you advance in wisdom and favour with God and man through imitating her example of humility?
+How will you advance similarly through following her example of humility?

 “On the third day a wedding took place at Cana in Galilee.
 Jesus’ mother was there, and Jesus and his disciples had also been invited to the wedding.
 When the wine was gone, Jesus’ mother said to him, ‘They have no more wine.’